BIOGRAPHY

 I consider myself a storyteller working within the psychological landscape of contemporary fairy tales, dreams and poetry.
 I explore archetypal themes where my characters are often shaped by violence, basic cold-heartedness and trauma.
 The last few years, I find myself leaning towards creating works that consider the frailty of an environmentally vulnerable world and our place in it.
 This world might be in a backyard, a deserted housing project, a snow-covered rock or a rough sea.

-A Parable of Now (2024)
+My most recent project - A Parable of Now (2025)